This page will be a running list of all my small Wisconsin birds. The birds can be found in your yards, gardens and around the woodlands areas.

 I will be using this page to post throughout the year – making it a running list of bird from around Wisconsin and the Midwest.

 The bullies of the bird feeder but I still love ’em anyway!
+Get to know these birds, if you do not already.

 I love to watch them make a regular flight pattern in the morning to the peanut wreath that I hang outside on my deck while sitting at my kitchen table sipping my morning coffee.